 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For dexlansoprazole, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to dexlansoprazole or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of dexlansoprazole in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of dexlansoprazole in children younger than 12 years of age.
 Safety and efficacy have not been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.